ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 Download the subject's data::

-  $ curl http://www.princeton.edu/ntblab/resources/0608102_conatt02.tar.gz > data/raw.tar.gz
+  $ curl -u ntblab http://www.princeton.edu/ntblab/resources/0608102_conatt02.tar.gz > data/raw.tar.gz

+As before, it will prompt you to enter a password; email ntblab@princeton.edu to request access to this data.

 Now, analyze it::